chmod222/libcmmk/README.md

 Based entirely on captured USB data without any reverse engineering performed on official binaries.

+For an implementation of this library usable for people who do not want to drop down to C programming to configure their devices under Linux, see the separate [cmmk_ctrl](https://github.com/chmod222/cmmk_ctrl) project.

 # Device Support
 The currently supported and known to work devices include: